socialhubio/socialhub-dev/docs/webhooks.md

 {
   "webhook": {
     "url": "https://socialhub.example.com/webhook",
-    "secret": "a_random_secret_string"
+    "secret": "random_32_or_more_chars_long_string"
   }
 }
 ```

-Note that when updating the WebHooks configuration, a test-request will be send to verify the WebHook's authenticity.
-Therefore the verification needs to be implemented before registering the WebHook as described further below.
+Note that when updating the WebHook configuration, a test-request will be sent to verify the WebHook's authenticity.
+Therefore the verification needs to be implemented before registering the WebHook as described below.

+The test-request is a HTTP POST request to the specified URL, as are all WebHook requests, with the only difference that the test-request will have an empty `events` object, as shown in [Event Processing](#event-processing).
+The response to the test-request should be HTTP 200 OK with an empty body (a correct challenge header must be returned though), see [Event Delivery Error Handling](#event-delivery) for more information.

 The WebHook URL is required to support the HTTPS protocol with a valid SSL certificate to ensure all API communication is encryted.
 You can use [Let's Encrypt](https://letsencrypt.org/) to obtain free SSL certificates for your Integration.